Ikayherce/guess_the_ai_prompt/README.md

 ###  User demographic
 ###  Features
 ### Initial planning
-My initial planning consisted on a very simple quizz structure.
+My initial planning consisted on a  simple quizz structure with a question that would be an image and answers to choose from below.
+I made a simple drawing of it on paper.
+ I wanted it to be playful, cheerful and provide feedback to the user to provide interactivity.

 ### Existing features
 #### 15 questions